 It is important that employment records be kept up to date.
-Employees must notify the human resources office if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
-The form to process a change in personal information can be obtained from the Human Resources Department at www.jarrellisd.org.
+Employees must notify the Human Resource if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
+The form to process a change in personal information can be obtained from Employee Forms.